 For the four rape accused life ended where it all started

-Surrounded by paddy and tomato fields some distance away on one side and the Hyderabad-Bengaluru national highway on the other, the stretch of uncultivated land where the bodies lay for legal formalities was swarmed by a battery of media persons and curious onlookers.
-"Crime scene do not cross" warnings greeted the media persons at the village, 50 km from Hyderabad, as they were allowed to witness the encounter spot from a distance.
+Surrounded by paddy and tomato fields some distance away on one side and the Hyderabad-Bengaluru national highway on the other, the stretch of uncultivated land where the bodies lay for legal formalities was swarmed by a battery of mediapersons and curious onlookers.
+"Crime scene do not cross" warnings greeted the mediapersons at the village, 50 kms from Hyderabad, as they were allowed to witness the encounter spot from a distance.

 Curious onlookers gathered at the highway, with a section of them raising slogans hailing the police for their action against the accused, with some citizens strewing flower petals on the spot where the woman's charred body was found on November 28 as a mark of paying tributes to here.
 Since morning a steady stream of people reached the 'encounter' site located on the Hyderabad-Bengaluru highway and congratulated the police and raised slogans such as 'Telangana police zindabad' and "We got justice".

-Many felt such a police action will act as a deterrent for others from committing similar crimes.
-The charred body of the woman, working as an assistant veterinarian at a state-run hospital was found under a culvert in Shadnagar near here on November 28 morning, a day after she went missing.
+Many felt such a police action will act as a deterrent for others fromcommitting similar crimes.
+Charred body of the woman, working as an assistant veterinarian at a state-run hospital was found under a culvert in Shadnagar near here on November 28 morning, a day after she went missing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)